Chapter 5: Getting prepared: Safety and risks

 Are there items on counters that may fall?

-For each question below, answer yes or no, and consider any thoughts or comments you may have about it.
+For each question below, answer yes or no, and consider any thoughts or comments you may have.

 Are there grip bars to prevent falls in the shower, bathroom, and bedroom?

-For each question below, answer yes or no, and consider any thoughts or comments you may have about it.
+For each question below, answer yes or no, and consider any thoughts or comments you may have.

 Are there pets that present a safety issue?

-Are there any weapons (or items that could become weapons)?
+Are there any weapons in the home (or items that could become weapons)?

 Are all essential utilities (heat, water, hydro) working?